KU-CS-Camp/KU-CS-Camp.github.io/python-review-exercises.md

 ```
 Using ‘as np’ means that when you reference the library you can just use np rather than type numpy every time.
 For example, call np.function(array)

-3. Create a list of random integers
+3. Create an array of random integers
 4. Print out the results of using NumPy to find the following (For syntax: [NumPy Reference](https://www.w3schools.com/python/numpy/numpy_intro.asp)):
     - Size
     - Minimum and maximum (amax, amin)